-From VE Day until early October 1945, the Battalion engaged in reorganization and training, a large portion of the Battalion attending the Military Police School at Bar-Le-Duc, France.
-During this period there were many personnel changes in the Battalion, as „high point“ Soldiers left for the States and were replaced by „low point“ Soldiers.
-The Battalion was tentatively scheduled for duty in the Pacific theater, then for re-deployment, but finally in mid-October 1945, the 759th Military Police Battalion was chosen for what was considered the prize assignment of the occupation, relocation to the city of Berlin.
-The Battalion coined the phrase „Law East of the Elbe,“ that lasted until the US occupation ended in 1989 after the collapse of the Berlin Wall.
+From VE Day until early October 1945, the battalion engaged in reorganization and training, a large portion of the battalion attending MP School at Bar-Le-Duc, France.
+During this period there were many personnel changes in the battalion, as „high point“ Soldiers left for the States and were replaced by „low point“ Soldiers.
+The battalion was tentatively scheduled for duty in the Pacific theater, then for re-deployment, but finally in mid October 1945 the 759th MP Battalion was chosen for what was considered the prize assignment of the occupation, relocation to the city of Berlin.
+The Battalion coined the phrase „Law East of the Elbe“, that lasted until the US occupation ended in 1989 after the collapse of the Berlin Wall.

-In 1948, the Battalion assisted in the Berlin Airlift during the Soviet blockade of the city.
-The Battalion served so well during the blockade of the city, that the memorial „Luftbrucke,“ which was subsequently built to commemorate the event, was included on the Distinctive Unit Insignia of the 759th Military Police Battalion.
+In 1948, the battalion assisted in the Berlin Airlift during the Soviet blockade of the city.
+The Battalion served so well during the blockade of the city, that the memorial „Luftbrucke“ which was subsequently built to commemorate the event is included on the Distinctive Unit Insignia of the 759th Military Police Battalion.

-In August 1949, the 513th Military Police Service Platoon and the 18th Military Police Service Platoon were formed into a provisional company and designated Company E, 759th Military Police Battalion, with duties of interior guard of the Berlin Military Police Headquarters Compound.
+In August 1949, the 513th Military Police Service Platoon and the 18th Military Police Service Platoon was formed as a provisional company and designated Company „E“ with duties of interior guard of the Berlin Military Police Headquarters Compound.

-On 20 November 1950, the 18th and 513th Military Police Service Platoons were inactivated and the 759th Military Police Service Battalion was reorganized and redesignated as the 759th Military Police Battalion under modified versions of TOEs 19-55, 19-56, 19-57, less Company D. On 24 November 1950, the Horse Platoon, previously attached to the 16th Constabulary Squadron was inactivated and personnel and all equipment were transferred to the 759th Military Police Battalion.
-The personnel remained intact as a Provisional Horse Platoon with authorization for one officer, 37 soldiers and 52 horses.
+On Nov.
+20, 1950, the 18th and 513th Military Police Service Platoons were inactivated and the 759th Military Police Service Battalion was redesignated the 759th Military Police Battalion under TO&E 19-55, 19-56, 19-57, less Company D. On Nov.
+24, 1950, the Horse Platoon, previously attached to the 16th Constabulary Squadron was deactivated and personnel and all equipment were transferred to the 759th Military Police Battalion.
+The personnel remained intact as a Provisional Horse Platoon with authorization for one officer, thirty-seven Soldiers and fifty-two horses.

-In addition to the Battalion’s primary military function of policing Berlin, it also operated the Post Provisional Guardhouse, and 2 checkpoints on the corridor through the Soviet Zone.
-One checkpoint was located at the Hemelin Bridge (Check Point Bravo) in Berlin and the other was at Helmstedt, Germany (Check Point Alpha, within the British Sector of Northern Germany).
-A Highway Patrol Section with 3 patrol sedans patrolled the corridor from Berlin to Helmstedt.
-The Battalion was formally allotted on 26 November 1952 to the Regular Army and was inactivated on 1 November 1953 in Germany..
+In addition to the battalion’s primary military function of policing Berlin, it also operated the Post Provisional Guardhouse, and two checkpoints on the corridor through the Soviet Zone.
+One checkpoint was located at the Hemelin Bridge (Check Point Bravo) in Berlin and the other was at Helmstedt, Germany (Check Point Alpha-within the British Sector of Northern Germany).
+A Highway Patrol Section with three patrol sedans patrolled the corridor from Berlin to Helmstedt.
+The battalion was inactivated Nov.
+2, 1953 in Berlin, Germany.